YanZehong/yanzehong.github.io/_posts/2020-10-22-learning-rate-decay-and-local-optima.md

 ---
 published: true
 ---
 A method that might help speed up your learning algorithm, is to slowly reduce the learning rate over time.
-Plus, we will talk some local optima and saddle points in neural networks.
-So you can have better intuition about the types of optimization problems.
+Plus, we will talk about local optima and saddle points in neural networks.

 ## 1.Why?
 - Suppose we're implementing mini-batch gradient descent, with a reasonably small mini-batch, maybe 64 examples in a mini-batch.
 Then as we iterate, steps will be a littile bit noisy.
 It will tend towards the minimum, but it won't exactly converge (shown as blue line).
 It just wandering around because the value of $$\alpha$$ is fixed.